Parika23/FlowState/README.md

 | **Execution** | How much of the plan actually got done |
 | **Sustainability** | Whether this pace is realistic to keep up |

-This is the core design idea behind the app: a "good day" isn't just tasks-completed, it's a combination of how rested, focused, and consistent you were.
+This is the core design idea behind the app: a "good day" isn't just tasks completed, it's a combination of how rested, focused, and consistent you were.

 ---

 ## Key features

-- **📝 Daily check-ins** — a validated form (Flask-WTF) capturing sleep, screen time, focus, tasks, mood, stress, exercise, hydration, and flow state, with duplicate-entry protection per day.
+- **📝 Daily check-ins** — a validated form (Flask-WTF) capturing sleep, screen time, focus, tasks, mood, stress, exercise, hydration, and flow state, with duplicate entry protection per day.
 - **📊 Dashboard** — your current FlowState score across all six dimensions, plus a performance summary.
-- **📈 Analytics** — historical trends, sleep/recovery/productivity patterns, and correlation analysis across your check-ins, built with Pandas and visualized with Matplotlib/Seaborn.
+- **📈 Analytics** — historical trends, sleep/recovery/productivity patterns, and correlation analysis across your check ins, built with Pandas and visualized with Matplotlib/Seaborn.
 - **🔮 Next-day prediction** — a `scikit-learn` `LinearRegression` model trained on your own history, predicting tomorrow's flow-state index, productivity score, and recovery score from today's behavior (evaluated with MAE and R²).
 - **🤖 AI-generated insights** — your last 14 days of data is sent to the Gemini API, which returns a plain-English pattern → insight → action recommendation.
 Falls back gracefully if the AI call fails, so the rest of the app keeps working.
 - **📤 Export** — download your analytics as CSV or Excel straight from the browser.
 - **📋 My Logs** — a searchable table of every check-in you've ever made.
-- **🔐 Accounts** — registration, login, and session-based auth (Flask-Login), with every user's data fully isolated from every other user's.
+- **🔐 Accounts** — registration, login, and session based auth (Flask-Login), with every user's data fully isolated from every other user's.

 ---